 Pizza Dough Ball Weight Calculator

-Calculate the exact dough ball weight for any pizza size, crust thickness, and number of pizzas with hydration ratios.
+Calculate dough ball weight for any pizza size, crust thickness, and batch count.

 The weight of each dough ball determines the final pizza size and crust thickness.
 Professional pizzaiolos weigh every ball precisely for consistent results.